nathanwong37/Continuous/README.md

 # Continuous
 Project Continuous is a durable, load balancing distributed system that runs timers.
-It is implemented using consistent hashing, gRPC, API, and the SWIM protocol.
+It is implemented using consistent hashing, gRPC, SWIM protocol, and has a REST API
 Usage is simple.
 Run Main.Go, enter what kind of connection (LAN,WAN,LOCAL), then enter a text file with known addresses to connect to.